sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/spending-company-money.md

 - **Cell phone plan:** $75/month
 - **Wellness:** $100/month

-**Co-working/office space:** $300–500/month for renting your space, including parking up to $20 per day while you are working from your designated co-working space.
+**Co-working/office space:** up to $500/month for renting your space.

-This budget also includes public transportation and rideshare to and from co-working spaces up to $20 per day.
+This budget also includes parking, public transportation, and/or rideshare to and from co-working spaces up to $20 per day.
 Gas reimbursement is not included.
 When submitting for transportation reimbursement for coworking space a **receipt must be included regardless of amount**.

 You will not need permission for choosing which co-working space you’d like to sign up for.
 We trust that you will pick a co-working space which both benefits you and is within budgetary reason.
 Our only recommendation is that you pick a co-working space on a _day-to-day drop in basis_ or a _month-to-month basis_ for ease of monthly reimbursement.